 Recent and upcoming productions have included: Spring Awakening, The Pajama Game, Merrily We Roll Along, The 25th Annual Putnam County Spelling Bee, The Drowsy Chaperone, Rent, Sister Act, Into the Woods, The Witches of Eastwick, Chicago, Footloose, Bad Girls, A Little Princess, The Addams Family and Bonnie and Clyde.

 Your first-year work at IAB is focused on learning the basic techniques that sit at the heart of all high-level Musical Theatre performance.
 The practical teaching will be in groups – with a strong timetable of classes in the essentials of singing, acting and dancing techniques.

 Alongside your practice of craft skills you will learn about the world of musical theatre, examining its history and the social contexts it is made in, and discovering how the industry works.
 Crucially, we'll teach you how to prepare yourself for employment as a performer.

 Your skills will be building quickly during this intensive first year, along with your confidence.
 You will test yourself in your first live shows, and begin to develop the physical, mental and emotional resilience required for a career in theatre.

 Your second year of study is centred on personal development and learning by doing.
 The practical classes continue as you advance your skills and add new dimensions your range.

-You will spend much more time on rehearsal and stage productions, on campus and beyond.
+You will spend much more time on rehearsal and stage productions.
 Your tutors will ask for greater self-reflection on the quality of the work you produce and challenge you to bring more of your own ideas to the table.